-79. Conditions affecting food security and nutrition throughout a region warrant a regional WFP response.
-When feasible, regional responses are implemented through individual CSPs with additional or augmented WFP strategic outcomes as appropriate.
-The regional bureau coordinates the planning, design and pursuit of these strategic outcomes in the country offices participating in the regional response, and develops and oversees joint resource mobilization strategies.
+87. Certain situations warrant regional strategic, resourcing and operational coordination.
+Regional initiatives, including emergency responses, are normally implemented through individual CSPs with additional or augmented WFP strategic outcomes as may be appropriate.
+The regional bureau coordinates the planning, design and pursuit of these strategic outcomes in the countries participating in the regional response, and develops and oversees joint resource mobilization strategies.
 Country-specific CSPs may include a regional strategic chapeau developed by the regional bureau.
-WFP may also formulate regional limited emergency operations to respond to regional emergencies when needed.
+Limited regional emergency operations or other regional initiatives formulated and managed by regional bureaux will be used as and when appropriate.